ghi-electronics/Documentation/software/tinyclr/tutorials/usb-pc-transfer.md

 ---
 These protocols facilitate communication between the SITCore device and a PC.
 The [USB](usb.md) page has more details and is a prerequisite to this tutorial.

+By default, USB client support is used for deploying and debugging applications.
+However, deploying and debugging can be switched to a serial mode using MOD pin, freeing the USB Client port to serve other purposes.

+ The USB port can also be freed by completely disabling the USB debug interface, which is a feature of [ip protection](ip-protection.md).

 ## USB CDC
 The USB Communications Device Class (CDC) is natively supported by Windows and Linux.
 It is a way for a PC to use a USB port as a virtual serial port.
 Once loaded, the PC will use this port like any other serial port (COM port).
 Windows 10 works without the need for any drivers, but earlier operating systems may need a driver.
 While it works with most operating systems, CDC is typically limited to 64 KBytes/second.